kailaix/ADCME.jl/docs/src/customop.md

 The last line is the output, denoted by ` -> output` (do not forget the whitespace before and after `->`).

+!!! note
+	If there are non-real type outputs, the corresponding top gradients input to the gradient kernel should be removed.

 **Step 2: Implement the kernels**